Capitol riot an 'attempted coup,' prime-time hearing told - NewsBreak

 “Democracy remains in danger,” Thompson said.
 "We must confront the truth with candor, resolve and determination.”

-The committee was presenting never-before-seen video and a mass of other evidence, aiming to show the “harrowing story” of the deadly violence that day and also a chilling backstory as Trump , the defeated president, tried to overturn Biden's election victory.
+The committee presented never-before-seen 12 minutes of video of the deadly violence that day and also of Trump administration officials in the chilling backstory as the defeated president, tried to overturn Biden's election victory.

 In one clip, the panel played a quip from former Attorney General Bill Barr who testified that he told Trump the claims of a rigged election were "bull——."